shadan30/joblisting/README.md

 # joblisting project

 ## Requirements
-OpenJDK 21
+* OpenJDK 21
-SpringBoot 3
+* SpringBoot 3

 ## MongoDB
 * **Standalone**
-* Import the data from jsondata file in mongoDB
+* Import the data from jsondata file in mongoDB for some raw data.

 ## Architecture
 - The "controller" package holds controllers for API endpoints and provides interception.